-Perhaps it is was “feels normal” and comfortable for you, but it is actually far from it!
+Perhaps it is was “feels normal” and comfortable to you, but it is actually far from it!
 But don’t worry as there are ways to fix it.

 The neck flexion that comes with a forward head posture puts a lot of stress on your spine and can cause stiffness and even pain in neck and back.

 The super short answer is that it can take anywhere from a few weeks to many months depending on:

 In extreme cases, it might not even be fully reversible.

 Below I am going to give you an in-depth explanation and answer, but first, let me briefly talk about the major issue with maintaining this kind of posture.

 If you are reading this on your mobile phone, tablet or a laptop you are most likely flexing your neck downwards.